Daandelange/karmaMapper/readme.md

 - a RaspberryPi + Raspbian _(for real-time sound analysis and video streaming #notyet )_

 ## Details
 It lets you configure a series of virtual 2D shapes on a 3D environment.
 This simplifies the whole image output generation process not needing complex transform matrices and so on.
 These shapes are then passed to an animator class which applies effects on them.
 The idea is to build a big animator app that works together with a bunch of side-apps and tools.
 Imagine connecting devices such as a camera, gamepads, a raspberryPi music analyser, a control interface on a tablet, etc.

-_(most of these are not yet implemented)_
+_(note: most of these are not yet implemented)_

 ## Architecture
 It's made for extensibility and there are several components: